 Prior to the mating season every female is visually assessed for traits such as structure, temperament, udder evenness, teat size/shape, constitution, breeding performance etc. Booroomooka Angus is committed to continually improve the maternal productivity of Angus females.
 Data is collected on farm to contribute to research in “Breeding Better Breeders.”
 Such data includes Mature Cow Body Condition, Height and Weight.

 Accurate data recording is essential.
 Calves are weighed within 24 hours of being born (birth weight).
-Large amounts of data are collected including weaning weight, docility score, 400 day weight, ultrasound scan for carcase eye muscle area, P8 and rib fat, Intramuscular Fat (marbling), scrotal size, 600 day weight, mature cow weight, Hip Height etc. The bulls are structurally assessed by an accredited independent assessor and evaluated on structural soundness, temperament, and coat type.
-DNA testing is carried out to audit pedigree information and to identify important genes.
-Sires are entered into Leading Industry Approved Progeny Tests such as The Elite Trangie Progeny Test, Angus Young Sire Program and the Angus Sire Benchmark Program.
+Large amounts of data are collected including weaning weight, docility score, 400-day weight, ultrasound scan for carcase eye muscle area, P8 and rib fat, intramuscular fat (marbling), scrotal size, 600-day weight, mature cow weight, hip height etc. The bulls are assessed by an accredited independent assessor and evaluated on structural soundness, temperament, and coat type.
+DNA testing is carried out to increase the accuracy and quality of pedigree information for registered animals and to determine their genetic condition status.

 Sires have been entered into leading Industry Approved Progeny Tests such as The Elite Trangie Progeny Test and Angus Young Sire Program.
 Booroomooka sires have more recently been entered into the Angus Sire Benchmarking Program (ASBP) and their progeny are comprehensively performance recorded for calving ease, coat type, immuneDex, growth, temperament, heifer reproduction, structure, feed efficiency, abattoir carcase and beef quality attributes.